Wo0dsi3/BuildingNetAutomation-DWoods/README.md

 I have created a new branch.
 IOS Compliance.
 This branch is for creating a playbook that logs onto devices, gathers facts and based on the model and IOS running generates a report that tells me what devices don't meet our standard IOS software.

+09/04/19
+I have created a new branch.
+Data Models - Commissioning This branch is for creating a good data model.
+I wish to create inventory files and a commissioning playbook to push configurations to the new devices.
+I would love to add the compliance report I created (but need to fix) to the end of the playbook to sanity check the new build.